Top row (left to right): Anita DeFrantz, Janet Fletcher

 Director, Olympics and Sports Marketing, The Procter & Gamble Company

 Janet Domingo Fletcher is the marketing leader for P&G’s sports sponsorships, including its NFL and Olympics partnerships.
 She joined the company in 1987 and became its first female sports marketing leader in 2000, working in roles spanning from global product design initiatives to marketing for its brands.
 As one of the original architects behind the award-winning “Thank You, Mom” campaign, Fletcher has continued to guide and nurture its creative development, informed by insights and experiences from her personal relationships with Olympic and Paralympic athletes and their families.
-She also helped secure a 10-year TOP partnership with the International Olympic Committee, enabling P&G to expand the Olympics across all of its categories and in 204 markets, and successfully renewed the NFL contract for another five years.
+She also helped secure a 10-year partnership with the International Olympic Committee, enabling P&G to expand the Olympics across all of its categories and in 204 markets, and last year successfully renewed the NFL contract for another five years.

 Committed to mentoring and supporting women who work in the sports industry, Fletcher passionately supports the U.S. Department of State and espnW Global Sports Mentoring Program.
 She was named a SportsBusiness Journal Game Changer in 2016.